-Welcome to the new alumni profile page!
+Welcome to the alumni profile page!

 We heard that you wanted to stay connected to your fellow alums so we created this page just for you.
 Read on to see what other SAF alums have gone on to do after SAF.

 We'd love to feature YOUR update!
 Send in your program year, placement site, current location, and what is happening in your life now: are you still working in social justice, do you have a family, did you join the circus?
 We want to know about you and so do other alumni!
-Contact Yazmin with your info.
+Contact Joanna with your info.